2012-13 T.E.A.C.H. Early Childhood® Participant Outcomes

 Funding and Support for T.E.A.C.H.
 Early Childhood®

-- 72%: Recipients working toward a two- or four-year degree
+- 64% of recipients worked toward a two- or four-year degree.

 Colleges and Universities